babiyivan/network-role-mining/README.md

 # Equivalence-based role mining in network

+## Overview

 This project explores equivalence-based role mining using three types of equivalence: structural, automorphic, and regular.
-It applies algorithms for each equivalence type, including Euclidean distance, SimRank, RoleSim, REGE, and Blockmodelling, to identify and categorise user roles within subgraphs derived from the Der Standard online forum networks capturing the users’ behaviour.
+It applies algorithms for each equivalence type, including Euclidean distance, SimRank, RoleSim, REGE, and Blockmodelling, to identify and categorise user roles within subgraphs derived from the Der Standard online forum networks capturing the users' behaviour.
 In case pairwise similarity is produced by an approximation algorithm, further clustering analysis is performed to assign nodes to clusters.
 Results indicate that the REGE and Blockmodelling algorithms allow us to infer user roles (network positions) and their relationships.

 *Data is not shared due to agreement with the university*